FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/CFT_SR_conf_multinode.md

 -   CFTPROT is related to the CFTNET object through the NET parameter.
 -   The SAP parameter is the listening port that is used on the RA side (using the CFTNET HOST parameter as the network interface).
-    This value automatically increments by one per node, where the range is <span style="font-family: 'Courier New';">&lt;number of nodes>-1</span>.
+    This value automatically increments by one per node, where the range is .
 Therefore, be certain that you do not use the ports in this range for another protocol.

-<span class="bold_in_para">Example </span>
+**Example**

 This example uses a CFTNET object called NETXSR, and PROTXSR is bound to port 1861 for node 0, and port 1862 for node 1.